rehierl/node-tree-outliner/3-basic-design/3-3-0-design-4.md

 ## sectioning nodes (1)

 **CLARIFICATION**
-A sectioning node does not belong to its own section.
+A sectioning node does not belong to its own section:

-If a type-1 sectioning node would have to be associated with its own section, then all of its descendants would automatically belong to the same section.
+Allow the possibility to end a type-1 section prematurely.

+If a type-1 sectioning node would have to be associated with its own section, then all of its descendants would also automatically belong to the declared section.
 Consequently, it would not be possible for a type-1 section to end inside of a type-1 sectioning node.

 Not associating sectioning nodes with their own section, therefore technically allows a type-1 section to end inside of its sectioning node.
 However, this